 HL7 Version 2.5.1 Implementation Guide: Electronic Laboratory Reporting to Public Health, Release 1 (US Realm)

 This document should not be considered the source of truth for any statement or assertion in regards to the referenced profiles.
-They are provided here as antecedent documentation.
+They are provided here as antecedent documentation and are not required for successful implementation of this Guide.

-Interfaces
+Actors

-Two interfaces are described in this document:
+There are two actors that have responsibilities related the conformance profiles defined in this document

-Lab Result Sender – A sender of laboratory result messages conforming to the profile will satisfy the requirements of this profile, and may meet the requirements of future profiles.
+Laboratory Result Sender – A sender of laboratory result messages that declares conformance to a profile defined in this guide.